Madagascar ragwort

 - Ensure everyone on the farm knows what they are looking out for.
 Carry bags that can be sealed on farm vehicles so that any suspect plants can be carefully bagged then and there.

 - If you are unsure of the identification, place a good-sized sample with flowers in a completely sealed bag, and bring it into your local Northland Regional Council office, or to your rural supplies Technical Advisor or farm consultant.
-Be very careful not to disturb seed heads or spread seeds when transporting Madagascar.
+Be very careful not to disturb seed heads or spread seeds when transporting it.

 Physical control